bitwarden/help/_articles/features/auto-fill-browser.md

 You can easily customize these keyboard shortcuts in Chrome, Opera, Edge, and Brave browsers.
 In the address bar navigate to `chrome://extensions` and locate the "Keyboard shortcuts" button (you may need to scroll to the bottom).

-In Firefox, you need can go to the addons preference page and under the cogwheel click the "Manage Extension Shortcuts" as explained [here](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).
+In Firefox, you need can go to the addons preference page.
+Under the gears icon click the "Manage Extension Shortcuts" as explained [here](https://support.mozilla.org/en-US/kb/manage-extension-shortcuts-firefox).

 Other browsers such as Safari and legacy Edge do not currently support changing the default keyboard shortcuts for extensions.